apoirrier/CTFs-writeups/AUCTF2020/Web/quick_maths.md

 ## Solution

-The website is an online calculation.
-We five it an expression and it gives us the answer.
+The website is an online calculator.
+We give it an expression and it gives us the answer.
 From this I deduce that a function `eval` is used.
-Since I can give it a string and reurns it to me, the input is not sanitized, and can be exploited.
+Since I can give it a string and returns it to me, the input is not sanitized, and can be exploited.

 ![calculator](../images/calculator.png)